evildarkarchon/STO_Event_Calendar/README.md

 There is a heavily modified version of the python script and the beginnings of a rust version, with plans to make a ruby version as well.

-The C# version of this application requires at least .NET Framework v4.6.1 to be installed.
+The C# version of this application is writen with .NET Framework v4.6.1 as its target.